 Use our search tool to browse our database of frequently asked questions!

-Enterprise Rent a Car offer car rentals in the UK, US, Canada, Germany and Ireland.
+Enterprise Rent a Car offer car rentals internationally with corporate offices in the UK, US, Canada, Germany, France, Spain and Ireland.

 They offer either excess cover or CDW / SLI insurance dependent on the location, so please read the conditions carefully.
 In the UK for example the excess on vehicles is between £1,000 and £1,400 but the Excess Protection policy sold by Enterprise covers excess protection up to a maximum of £900.

 In the UK Enterprise offers roadside assistance protection (RAP).
-This covers the costs of tyre replacement of repairs or replacement of the vehicles galls if it is clipped or cracked.
-Replacement keys and at fault roadside assistance callouts (but not where there has been a breech of the rental agreement) are also covered - Think things like flat batteries, running out of fuel etc. RAP costs (as at Jan 15) £5.75 per day.
+This covers the costs of tyre replacement and repairs or replacement of the vehicles glass if it is chipped or cracked.
+Replacement keys and at fault roadside assistance callouts (but not where there has been a breach of the rental agreement) are also covered - think things like flat batteries, running out of fuel etc. RAP costs (as at Feb 19) £7.05 per day.

-Excesses up to £4,000 and the areas above can be covered through independent insurance policies compared on the MoneyMaxim car hire insurance service and these cost from around £2 per day so we would suggest customers planning to rent an Enterprise Hire Car check prices there.
+Excesses up to £12,500 and the areas above can be covered through independent insurance policies compared on the MoneyMaxim car hire insurance service and these cost from around £1.70 per day (from around £7 for a van)so we would suggest customers planning to rent an Enterprise Hire Car check prices there.

-The recommended way forward is to run a quote for car hire excess insurance through Moneymaxim and then compare features and prices.
+The recommended way forward is to run a quote for car hire excess insurance or van hire excess insurance through Moneymaxim and then compare features and prices.
 You can then make a considered judgement as to your preferred way forward.